ErasmusMC-Bioinformatics/WeFaceNano/README.md

 ### Install from source

-1. Install dependencies by running the install.sh script.
+1. Install Conda and set permissions.

-2. Clone the latest version of WeFaceNano from GitHub [```git clone https://github.com/ErasmusMC-Bioinformatics/WeFaceNano```]
+2. Clone the latest version of WeFaceNano from GitHub to your home directory [```git clone https://github.com/ErasmusMC-Bioinformatics/WeFaceNano```]

-3. Add the static folder to PATH.
+3. Create conda environment using the environment.yml file [```conda env create -f $HOME/WeFaceNano/environment.yml --name WeFaceNano```]

+4. Activate the environment [```conda activate WeFaceNano```]

+5. Use the install file to download and install the resfinder and plasmidfinder databases, Simple-Circularize and KmerGenie [```bash $HOME/WeFaceNano/install.sh```]

-4. Mount a network drive to the Nanopore path (/mnt/d/Nanopore) to start using WeFaceNano with the default settings.
+5. Mount a network drive to the Nanopore path (/mnt/d/Nanopore) to start using WeFaceNano with the default settings.
 You can change the default nanopore drive in the settings.py by changing the NANOPORE_DRIVE variable.

+6. Add the BLAST databases to the Nano path.
+Add them to the blastdb and/or plasmidb folders.

-5. Start the WeFaceNano server by running the wefacenano_start.sh script.
+7. Start the WeFaceNano server by running the wefacenano_start.sh script.

-6. Log in using admin.

-7. Go to 127.0.0.1:8008 to see if the server is running and the homepage is visible.
-If the homepage is visible you can now log in and start using the plasmid pipeline.

-### Build docker

-1. Clone the latest version of WeFaceNano from GitHub [```git clone https://github.com/ErasmusMC-Bioinformatics/WeFaceNano```].

-2. Open the command line (Windows) or terminal (Linux).

-3. Build the docker: ```docker build -f wefacenano.Dockerfile -t wefacenano .```

-4. Create a Nanopore working folder and add the blast database and plasmid database to this folder.
-The BLAST database folder should have the name blastdb with the database name called nt and nr.
-The plasmid folder and database should have the name plasmidb.

-5. Run the docker: ```docker run -p 8008:8008 -v /path/to/Nanopore_Folder:/mnt/d/Nanopore -it wefacenano```.

-6. Log in using admin.
+8. Log in using admin.

-7. Go to 127.0.0.1:8008 to see if the server is running and the homepage is visible.
+9. Go to 127.0.0.1:8008 to see if the server is running and the homepage is visible.
 If the homepage is visible you can now log in and start using the plasmid pipeline.

 ## <a name="usage"></a>Plasmid Pipeline Usage